Jalisco Mexican Food: Dishes that Will Enchant You

 Pachola

-This dish is very popular in central Mexico, that is, Jalisco, Zacatecas, Guanajuato, and San Luis Potosi.
-Pacholas are a piece of steak made with different spices.
+This dish is very popular in central Mexico, including Jalisco, Zacatecas, Guanajuato, and San Luis Potosi.
+Pacholas are pieces of steak made with different spices.
 However, the original ‘pacholas’ are ground in a ‘metate’ (a type or variety of quern, a ground stone tool used for processing grain and seeds) along with seasonings, chilies, and bread, fried and shaped like an oval steak.

-Each family in Jalisco has its way of making this dish, as many times instead of adding chili for the children to eat, cinnamon is added.
+Each family in Jalisco has its own way of making this dish.
+Instead of adding chili for the children to eat, they often add cinnamon.
 In the states mentioned above, the process varies.
 Even so, it is a dish that everyone loves and always enjoys as a family.

 Menudo

 Some historians affirm that this dish dates back to before the Spaniards arrived in Aztec lands.
-However, the legend in Jalisco, Michoacan, and Guanajuato is that it comes from a story that happened during the Viceroyalty.
+However, the legend in Jalisco, Michoacan, and Guanajuato comes from a story during the Viceroyalty.
 A man of Spanish origin who sold meat did not sell meat to the Indigenous people, arguing that the meat was only for “white” people.
 Only the Indigenous bought ‘legs’ (patas in Spanish) and ‘belly’.

-Nevertheless, one day a servant indigenous went to the butcher to buy only belly and legs, and the butcher was impressed and asked him: what for?
-The servant replied that it was to prepare ‘menudo’.
+Nevertheless, one day, an Indigenous servant went to the butcher to buy only belly and legs.
+Then, the butcher asked him: what for?
+The servant replied that it was to prepare ‘menudo.’
 From then on, it became very popular among the inhabitants of the viceregal era.
-The menudo is prepared with garlic, onion, chili, and avocado leaves.
+Menudo is prepared with garlic, onion, chili, and avocado leaves.

 Merida Cooking Class